PeterLenting/hackathon-teamproject/README.md

 We agreed to use GitPod to make the project that has HTML5, CSS3, Images, Sound effects and some Javascript.

 #What is it?
-It is a interactive webpage that has images of the Banshee and when you move the mouse over the card it flips the card and plays a sound effect and displays the Banshee image.
+It is a interactive webpage that has 9 images of Shrieking Banshees.
+When you move the mouse over the card, the cards flips, plays a terrifying sound effect and displays an image of a Shrieking Banshee.

 #Testing
-For testing we ran the code in google chrome and tried to help each other find solutions to challenges we had to overcome.
+For testing we ran the code in Google Chrome and helped each other find solutions to challenges we had to overcome.
-Tested left and right controls for player until desired outcome.
-Tested collisions between player,enemies and goal worked.
-Tested game to make sure all sound effects and music worked without problems Tested to make sure messages showed up when you lose or win.
+Tested game to make sure all sound effects worked.
-Tested to make sure sprites loaded correctly.
-Tested to make sure background loaded.
-Tested to see if it was possible to win the game.
-It is possible just need to get the timing right.
-Tested links to game work and that game runs.

 ## Deployment